yasinlachiny/php3/readme.md

 # Add a Cron entry
-There are a lot of way to do that but I do it by add bellow code to init.config
+There are a lot of ways to do that but I do it by add bellow code to init.config
 ```
 container_commands:
     01_remove_old_cron_jobs: